Our service now covers areas all across Canada

 Fill out the form so that we can put you in contact with certified contractors from our network

 Further, the installation of a ramp is essential.
 At this level, it would be better to prioritize models with straight lines rather than models with curves, as the latter requires the execution of difficult maneuvers in a wheelchair.
-The sections of the ramp should never exceed 9 meters, with a maximum of 6 meters to be prioritized if the individual using it is particularly weak.
+The sections of the ramp should never exceed 9 meters, with a maximum of 6 meters to be prioritized if the person using it is particularly weak.

 A long ramp will need bearings in order not to subject its' user to excessive amounts of physical effort.
-Please note that this is a measure which is able to provide detailed information on the precise dimensions to be followed so that the ramp is of regulated measure.
+Please note that this is a measure that is able to provide detailed information on the precise dimensions to be followed so that the ramp is of regulated measure.

 As mentioned on the website of the Société d'habitation du Québec, the home adaptation program allows an individual whose permanent physical impairment jeopardizes the accomplishment of daily activities to receive a subsidy for the adaptation and renovation of their homes to suit their physical needs.
 To be eligible, you must meet the following two conditions: